 However, in an emergency I’d be alone.
+Literally all alone.
 No lifeline.
 No one to call for assistance.
 No help on the way.

-I do have an amateur radio license, and those radios can talk around the world under the right conditions with good antennas and decent transceivers.
+I do have an amateur radio license, and those radios can talk around the world under the right conditions.
 But they are usually stationary stations due to the size and type of antennas required.

 While talking around the world would be nice, I really just need a range of a hundred miles or so.
 VHF radios on the 2 meter band work well when there are repeaters within 30-50 miles.
 Out west the repeaters are spread thin in the boondocks.
 They will be useful when present, and I have a VHF/UHF radio installed to call for help on those repeaters if needed.